The True Story of Jesse James: Production

 Shortly after his success with 1955's Rebel Without a Cause, Ray was hired to direct this movie based on Jesse James' later life.
 He had only one movie left under his contract with 20th Century Fox, before he would depart for Europe and film Bitter Victory.
 The studio suggested a remake of King's 1939 biography of Jesse James.

 It is speculated that had James Dean not died in a car crash before production began, he would have starred in this film as Jesse James.
 In place of Dean, director Ray hoped to cast Elvis Presley, who had successfully completed his first film, Love Me Tender.
 Ray's son Tony also was cast in the film as Bob Younger, the first time he appeared in one of his father's films.

 Hope Lange, also a contract player for 20th Century Fox, as were Robert Wagner and Jeffrey Hunter, was hired for the role of Jesse's wife after her Academy Award-nominated success with Peyton Place.
 John Carradine had appeared in Fox's first Jesse James film as Bob Ford and appears in the 1957 version as Rev. Jethro Bailey.

-Ray shot the film using CinemaScope in 1956.
-Stock footage that had previously been used on the earlier James film which inspired this one was re-used and reconfigured for CinemaScope.

-Hunter and Ray would reunited on King of Kings.
+Hunter and Ray reunited on King of Kings (1961).

-Characterizations

-In the film, Jesse James is portrayed as a "Nicholas Ray hero"—a consistent type of character seen throughout Ray's films and thought to be based on Ray himself.
-Ray's similar characters include Jim Stark (James Dean) in Rebel Without a Cause and Jesus Christ in King of Kings.
+Reception

+Box office

+By January 1958, The True Story of Jesse James earned $1.5 million in box office rentals from the United States and Canada.

+Critical reaction

+Howard Thompson of The New York Times unfavorably compared the film to the 1939 film, writing it "lacks the bite, the consistent drive and the memorable acting of Mr. Johnson's version."
+William Brogdon of Variety wrote: "In the many past film reworkings of the 19th century delinquent's shoddy career just about every angle has been covered.
+There's nothing new in this CinemaScope-DeLuxe Color glorification.
+It's a routine offering for the outdoor market with Robert Wagner and Jeffrey Hunter in top roles."

+Harrison's Reports wrote this version "offers little that is extraordinary, but its ingredients of violent action should give ample satisfaction to those who are partial to outdoor melodramas, and the attractive title should draw them to the box-office ...
+Acceptable performances are turned in by Robert Wagner, as Jesse, and Jeffrey Hunter, as Frank James, but better material would have given them an opportunity to be more effective.
+The photography is fine."